 - Implications when parties are not fully aware of the assets

-You will get all the above from as little as £499.
+You will get all the above starting from just £499.
 Cost may vary depending on the complexity of your finances.